yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

   - **Node Level** - a minimum of 3 nodes deployed in a single availability zone with a [replication factor](../../../architecture/docdb-replication/replication/) (RF) of 3.
 YugabyteDB can continue to do reads and writes even in case of a node failure, but this configuration is not resilient to cloud availability zone outages.
 For horizontal scaling, you can scale nodes in increments of 1.
   - **Availability Zone Level** - a minimum of 3 nodes spread across multiple availability zones with a RF of 3.
 YugabyteDB can continue to do reads and writes even in case of a cloud availability zone failure.
 This configuration provides the maximum protection for a data center failure.
 Recommended for production deployments.
 For horizontal scaling, nodes are scaled in increments of 3.

-- **Network Access**: If you want to use dedicated VPCs for network isolation and security, contact Yugabyte Support to set up [VPC Peering](../../cloud-network/vpc-peers) with your client VPC.
-Note this has to be done before you create your cluster.
+- **Network Access**: If you want to use a VPC for network isolation and security, select **Deploy this cluster in a dedicated VPC**, then select the VPC.
+The VPC must be for the selected cloud provider.
+Refer to [VPC peering](../../cloud-network/vpc-peers/).

 - **Cluster Configuration**: